patrickmay/e-pluribus-hugo/1984-current-results.md

-Here are the results of applying my implementation of the current Hugo ballots nomination rules on the 1984 data.
-This is very close to those ballots [provided by P J Evans](http://nielsenhayden.com/makinglight/archives/016283.html#4176445). ballots
+Here are the results of applying my implementation of the current Hugo nomination rules on the 1984 data.
+This is very close to those [provided by P J Evans](http://nielsenhayden.com/makinglight/archives/016283.html#4176445). ballots

 ### Novel